periskop-dev/periskop/README.md

 mirrors the one from Prometheus.
 See [Prometheus's official documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for reference.

-At the moment, only DNS has been fully tested, we are working on properly testing the remaining methods.

 A full example of service configuration for Periskop can be found in the [sample configuration](config.dev.yaml).

 ## Format